SizeMeCom/sizeme-for-woocommerce/readme.txt

 4. Visualize the fit using the SizeMe Sizing Bar™ and easy-to-understand illustrations

 == Changelog ==
+= 2.3.3 =
+* Litespeed compatibility improved

+= 2.3.2 =
+* Code cleanup

+= 2.3.1 =
+* Added shortcode "sizeme_write_scripts" to include required scripts
+  * This is for cases where the normal WC hooks are not launched for some reason

 = 2.3.0 =
 * Added metric to imperial measurement switch with corresponding options
 * Added possibility to specify which products are for men to show correct measurement guide videos